franleplant/nosleepjavascript-blog/content/blog/page-view-counter/index.md

 ## Building the service

+### Overview

+As a general guide, let's review a brief overview of what we'll accomplish and delve into the details as the post goes on:

+1. We need to create an Azure Function.
+1. As Azure Functions are stateless, we need to add a way to persist these counts.
+For this, we need to create an Storage Account on Azure and use the Table service to keep track of this.
+1. We'll have to program the Azure Function that it responds to requests for page view counts (for a specific URL/post) and tracks this on Storage Tables.
+1. Lastly, we'll have to deploy the solution.

 ### Using Azure Functions

 Azure Functions is a way of executing code in a [serverless](https://azure.microsoft.com/solutions/serverless/) manner.
 In a way, it lets us only worry about the code that we want to execute instead of how the code is executed: